 When launching new products, so much of the product development and marketing is done without any outside perspective.
 However, the internal teams who come up with the concept often have an emotional attachment, making it difficult to divorce themselves from their own personal feelings to view the product from the customer’s perspective.
 This may help explain why, according to research conducted by Nielsen, 85% of new products launched in a year are expected to fail, and only about 2% go on to sell more than $50 million, the benchmark for a successful launch.

-Skipping market research during product development can be a critical mistake.
-Conducting research upfront provides an opportunity to involve your customers and evaluate the product from their point of view.
+Skipping product development research can be a critical mistake.
+Conducting market research upfront provides an opportunity to involve your customers and evaluate the product from their point of view.
 After all, they are the ones who will be using the product.

 When companies do research, another mistake that’s commonly made is waiting until late in the development when the product is about the launch.
 In this post, we’ll share some benefits of testing early in the development process, when you are brainstorming and exploring your initial concepts.
 It’s important to get feedback from your intended customers at this stage to check that your concepts will be viable in the market.

 Here are a few suggestions on how to use research intelligence to help fuel your development process:

 Just as successful authors suffer occasionally from ‘writer’s block,’ your team might sometimes struggle to identify the next great idea.
 This was the case for a CPG client who came to us needing some creative ideas for their new product development pipeline.
 We designed and facilitated a series of focus group workshops to help them identify customers’ unmet needs and brainstorm some new concepts.
 Prior to coming to the discussion, participants completed a journal detailing their household demographics, cooking style and challenges, and behaviors relating to the product categories being evaluated.
 The insights gave our client a better understanding of their customers, so they could keep the end user in mind throughout development.